somya2406/here-for-you/README.md

 ### 7. Contact Us and Share your feelings space.
-_Contact Us part will help people reach out to us if they will face any kind of problem while using the website and the share your feelings area is a google form creted just for people if they have anything they want to share because sometimes all we need is someone to listen to us without judging and we would gladly be that someone for our people._
+_Contact Us part will help people reach out to us if they will face any kind of problem while using the website and the share your feelings area is a google form created just for people if they have anything they want to share because sometimes all we need is someone to listen to us without judging and we would gladly be that someone for our people._

 ![](https://user-images.githubusercontent.com/81457490/119225212-12947980-bb20-11eb-940c-c97ae5c08a73.png "Sharing Space")